rudibroekhuizen/docker-compose-postgresdashboard/README.md

 ## Overview
 PostgreSQL playground running on Docker with info, stats and logs displayed in a Grafana dashboard.
-Additional services running are pgAdmin, Schemaspy and Sqlpad.
+Additional services running are pgAdmin and Schemaspy.

 ## Usage
 Install docker and docker-compose.
 Clone this repo to your local machine.
 Start containers: